tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 T> It takes time for content to download to a client's computer; make sure your code is patient!

 X> ### Play Around
 X> Play around with the code you have just written.
 Have a look at the [JQuery documentation](https://api.jquery.com/category/events/mouse-events/) to see what else you can do.
 And one little thing: what do you think will happen if you change the two instances of `$(this)` above to `$('p')`?
-Have a think about it, then once you have worked out a solution, experiment and see if you were correct!
+Think about it, then once you have worked out a solution, experiment and see if you were correct!

 ## Further DOM Manipulation Examples
 In the above example, we used the `hover()` function to assign an event handler to the hover in and hover out events.
 For each of those events, we then used the `css()` function to change the text colour of the element being hovered over.
 The `css()` function is one example of *DOM manipulation* -- or the changing of the page loaded dynamically.
 However, `css()` is not the only way you can manipulate a page.
 JQuery provides other ways to manipulate the page!